meeran03/burki/README.md

 ## 🏗 Architecture

-Diwaar follows a modular architecture with clear separation of concerns:
+Burqi follows a modular architecture with clear separation of concerns:

 - **`app/core/`** - Core business logic and managers
 - **`app/services/`** - Service layer for external integrations